2019/2020 Competency-Based Task/Competency List for Auto Body Technology II (8677/36 weeks, 280 hours)

 - Featheredge broken areas to be refinished.

-- Apply metal treatment or primer.
+- Apply suitable metal treatment or primer in accordance with total product systems.

 - Apply two-component finishing filler to minor surface imperfections.